22DP1MHeid/Web_Project/README.md

 - Admin privileges - add or remove products, manage the website

 # Idea 2: Financial tracker

+Financial tracker allows users to check their budget and plan for the future with graphs and charts to help visualize their spending habits.

 ### Features
 - Add monthly income information